 As the CAISO’s detailed design of MRTU has progressed, the CAISO is considering the prospect that self-provision of AS can be accommodated for dynamic imports.
 This prospect may be sufficient for the currently anticipated market needs.
 This topic may have overlapping issues with the direction in FERC’s 9/21/06 Order on MRTU (Paragraph 326) to ensure that all provisions of ancillary services, self-provided or not, are subject to the same regional constraints.
 To the extent that this topic is considered further, this topic would be combined with section 2.2.17 (Reservation of transmission capacity for Ancillary Service exports) since the underlying issue of reserving capacity is common to both issues.

 In the April 20 FERC Order Western raised concern that its Boulder Canyon Project (Project) customers in the CAISO Control Area currently self-provide ancillary services from the Project over the intertie and into the CAISO Control Area and that the September 2006 Order is unclear as to whether these customers can continue to self-provide ancillary services from Western’s Control Area to the CAISO Control Area.
-FERC directed the CAISO to work with Western determine whether the CAISO’s work-around is acceptable to Western and to propose any tariff revisions no later than 180 days prior to the implementation of MRTU Release 1Supporting Exports of Ancillary Services
+FERC directed the CAISO to work with Western determine whether the CAISO’s work-around is acceptable to Western and to propose any tariff revisions no later than 180 days prior to the implementation of MRTU Release 1

+Subject to Ranking

+Supporting Exports of Ancillary Services

 Under MRTU Release 1 there is no formal mechanism or specific process for bidding for exports of AS, or for scheduling on-demand export of AS.
 The optimization does not reserve transmission capacity for this functionality.
 In MRTU Release 1, a manual workaround will be provided for entities with on-demand obligation; to the extent transmission capacity is available (or must be reserved according to ETC/TOR rights).
 This issue would explore how to build the reservation of transmission capacity into the optimization so that market participants who might have an obligation to supply Ancillary Service energy in real-time to neighboring control areas can serve this obligation.
 FERC’s 9/21/06 Order on MRTU (Paragraph 355) directs the CAISO to develop software to support exports of ancillary services in the future through stakeholder processes and to propose necessary tariff changes to implement this feature no later than Release 2.

 FERC MANDATED – RELEASE 2